Djaytan/mc-jobs-reborn-patch-place-break/README.md

 ## Licence

-This project is under the licence [MIT](https://opensource.org/licenses/MIT).
+This project is under the [MIT](https://opensource.org/licenses/MIT) license.